 - “You search the Scriptures because you think in them you have eternal life.
 And it is these that bear witness of Me and you are unwilling to come to Me that you may have life.”
 John 5:39 NASB.
 They did not study in the context of knowing and loving Jesus in the Spirit and coming to Him with their studies.

 There probably would not be much hope for the learned and those who spend their lives studying the Scriptures in the Scriptures if it wasn’t for Nicodemus (John 3) and, even more significantly, Paul.
-Paul in particular redeems all those who have intelligence and an encyclopaedic knowledge of all things Scriptural.
+Paul in particular redeems all those who have intelligence and an encyclopedic knowledge of all things Scriptural.
 But it is of course very significant that until he met the Holy Spirit in a personal, traumatic way (Acts 8) he was actually working against the God he professed to be working for.
-Afterwards he was not disobedient to the heavenly vision continuously proving by his acts his lack of hypocrisy.
+Afterwards he was not disobedient to the heavenly vision continuously proving his lack of hypocrisy by his actions.

 Those who have the time, inclination and propensity for studying the Scripture full time are few in this world.
 For these people the danger is that the Scripture becomes a sort of god in it’s own right of which John 5:39 rightly warns us.
 There seem to be a lot of churches around (evangelical ones as well) where there is a lot of emphasis on the Scripture but very little evidence of Jesus manifested in their lives.
 I would not be alone in that assertion.
 If anyone starts making a big fuss about what translation to use, for instance, I’d like to see their lives first.
 There is a danger that people who spend most of their time studying these things may find it more difficult to find time to go visiting widows and orphans, the sick in hospital or prisoners.
 I’m speaking as much to myself as anyone else in this.